UPDATE HISTORY

 More bad information circulating on FB: Today I'm seeing how the soundtrack to Head

-was released on December 1, 1968.
+on December 1, 1968.
 It wasn't released that day because that was a Sunday,

 however the bigger question was whether it was released in November or December.